Brake Discs Replacement

 - Perform a brake safety inspection.

-It is a good idea to get the thickness of brake rotors measured annually.
+It is a good idea to get the thickness of brake discs measured annually.
 Your mechanic should measure the rotor thickness every time the brake pads are replaced.
-Brake rotors usually last twice as long as brake pads, which usually means you need to replace rotors every other brake service.
-If you drive the car with worn-out brake pads for too long, you will destroy the rotors.
+Brake discs usually last twice as long as brake pads, which usually means you need to replace discs with every other brake service.
+If you drive the car with worn-out brake pads for too long, you will destroy the discs.

-What common symptoms indicate you may need to replace the Brake Rotor/Disc?
+What common symptoms indicate you may need to replace the Brake Disc?

 - Vibration or pulsation when applying brakes.